 - Risks Associated With Low Blood Sodium: Low blood sodium concentrations (hyponatremia) in ultramarathon runners have been associated with severe illness requiring hospitalization and several deaths among participants of shorter events.
 Generally, those individual who are symptomatic with hyponatremia have been overhydrating.
+But, hyponatremia may occur with weight gain and weight loss, so weight change is not helpful in making the diagnosis.
 Because of the release of stored water when you metabolize glycogen stores, you should expect to lose 3-5% of your body weight during the run to maintain appropriate hydration (see the weight trend guidelines of the Run).
 It is important to note that hyponatremia may in fact worsen after the Run, as unabsorbed fluid in the stomach can be rapidly absorbed once you stop exercising.
-Signs and symptoms of hyponatremia may include; bloating, nausea, vomiting, headache, confusion, incoordination, dizziness and fatigue.
-Hyponatremia may occur with weight gain and weight loss, so weight change is not helpful in making the diagnosis.
+Signs and symptoms of hyponatremia may include bloating, nausea, vomiting, headache, confusion, incoordination, dizziness and fatigue.
 If left untreated, hyponatremia may progress to seizures, pulmonary and cerebral edema, coma and death.
-The best way to avoid developing hyponatremia is to not overhydrate.
+The best way to avoid developing symptomatic hyponatremia is to not overhydrate.
 There is no evidence that consuming additional sodium or using electrolyte-containing drinks rather than water is preventative of exercise-induced hyponatremia.
-If symptoms develop, one needs to assess whether they have been overhydrating.
+If symptoms develop, one needs to assess whether they are due to overhydration.
 If that is the case, then stop fluid intake until you remove excess fluid through urination.
 If severe symptoms present, this is a medical emergency.
 The runner should be treated with intravenous hypertonic saline and transported to a hospital.
 Since the typical fluid used for intravenous hydration (referred to as normal saline) can exacerbate exercise-associated hyponatremia, we try to avoid such treatment at the Run unless we are certain that the individual is not hyponatremic.

 - Snow Hazards: Snow levels in the high country vary greatly from year to year.
 Wear shoes with good gripping characteristics, but falling will still be likely.
 Snow conditions may vary from soft and slushy to rock-hard and icy.
 Run slowly and with particular care and concentration in the snow.
 Sun glasses are highly recommended if considerable snow will be encountered.